Last Updated: July 29, 2026

 The LCO method is:

-Both methods can work well.
-You should try them to see which one helps your hair stay moisturized longer.
+Both methods are effective and work well.
+You should try them to know which one helps your hair stay moisturized longer.

 Tips for hair